Virtual Trivia Night

 - A decent internet connection

 - A way to connect with your friends: Google Meet, Discord, Facebook Messenger, What’s App, or any carrier pigeon of your choice.

-- Two devices: preferably A mobile device to run Crowd Purr (the web app where you enter your answers), and a desktop or laptop to participate in the
+- Two devices: preferably a mobile device to run our trivia web app (where you enter your answers), and a desktop or laptop to participate in the zoom hosted event.

 - Headphones and mic